MicrosoftDocs/power-platform/power-platform/admin/get-help-support.md

 We'd love to know your thoughts on the new outage reporting process.
 Or, if you'd like to be considered for this limited Preview, please fill out this [form](https://forms.office.com/Pages/ResponsePage.aspx?id=v4j5cvGGr0GRqy180BHbR-5Axi2KMXdNi_1eF9P36tZUN1FUQkJLNVBZVVlOSVk0T0tIQTBIMk9VOC4u).

 ## For app-specific issues
-To get the fastest response time for issues you encounter with a preview or production release of a specific customer engagement app or add-on, create a support request for the specific application from the **Application & Add-ons** menu.
+To get the fastest response time for issues you encounter with a preview or production release of a specific customer engagement app or add-on, create a support request for the specific application from the **Application and Add-ons** menu.

 > [!div class="mx-imgBorder"]
 > ![Select from this list for app issues](media/support-use-applications-addons.png "Select from this list for app issues")